The Grey Hoodie Project: Big Tobacco, Big Tech, and the threat on academic integrity: Acknowledgments

 \section{Acknowledgments}

-Mohamed Abdalla is currently supported by a Vanier Scholarship.
+The majority of Mohamed's funding comes from the Government of Canada (a Vanier scholarship), the Vector Institute, the University of Toronto, and the Centre for Ethics at the University of Toronto.
+The Vector institute is largely funded by public money but about one third comes from industry.
+Mohamed has previously interned at Google.
+Moustafa has no funding conflicts to report.

 Special thanks is owed to LLana James and Raglan Maddox for their insight and feedback.
+We'd like to thank Saif Mohammad for his helpful discussions and pointing us to relevant news stories and Twitter threads with constructive criticism (and those providing constructive criticism in those threads).
+We are grateful for the reviewer' feedback from AIES and the Resistance Workshop at NeurIPS 2020.
 We'd also like to thank Amelia Eaton for her copy-editing and feedback.